ccz181078/Coq-BB5/readme.md

 ## TODO

-The searching result is not proved (and need some trick to avoid compute twice when Qed).

-Merge 13 individual TM's proof of nonhalt.
+Merge 13 individual TM's proof of nonhalt, now they are axioms.

 ## Used Axioms